-It’s nice to learn how to repair rubber boots before they start to leak as this not only helps in keeping your favorite footwear longer, but also save you serious cash.
+It’s nice to learn how to repair rubber boots before they start to leak as this not only helps in keeping your favorite footwear longer but also saves you serious cash.
 Let’s discover six effective methods to repair damaged rubber boots and useful tips to care for them.

-Although rubber boots don’t degrade quickly over time, they may develop some splits and cracks on accounts of constant wear and tear.
+Although rubber boot doesn’t degrade quickly over time, they may develop some splits and cracks on account of constant wear and tear.
 Before throwing them away or rushing to buy a new pair, take a look at some of the most effective methods of repairing cracked rubber boots.

 This method doesn’t require lots of fancy equipment but some basic tools and materials.

-Let’s take a look at how to fix cracked rubber boots:
+Let’s take a look at how to fix a cracked rubber boot: